PNSmith/pnsmith.github.io/_posts/2021-09-22-mexican-inspired-tortizza.md

 ![Bake](/assets/images/bpkn-step-2.jpeg "Bake")

-a) a) Bake the tortizzas in the oven until golden and the cheese is bubbly 7-8 mins.
+a) Bake the tortizzas in the oven until golden and the cheese is bubbly 7-8 mins.

 ### 3. Make the Salsa

 ![Make the Salsa](/assets/images/mit-step-3.jpeg "Make the Salsa")

-a) a) Meanwhile drain and rinse the black beans.
+a) Meanwhile drain and rinse the black beans.
 b) Zest, then halve the lime.
 c) Trim and thinly slice the spring onion.
 d) Thinly slice the green chilli.
 TIP: Halve lengthways and remove the seeds first if you don't like things too spicy!.